jxnl/blog/docs/services.md

 If you're an engineering leader at a startup looking to systematically improve your AI product, I'd love to help.
 My experience includes:

-- Helping companies hire and screen AI engineering teams to secure Series B funding
+- Training and upskilling teams transitioning from software engineering to building probabilistic applications
 - Pivoting products to AI-powered solutions that collect data for model improvement
-- Training and upskilling teams transitioning from software engineering to building probabilistic applications
+- Hiring and screening AI engineering teams

 I can guide you through the challenges of AI product development, ensuring your team is well-equipped to succeed in this rapidly evolving field.

 And over the past few years I've worked with a dozen companies to help them navigate the landscape. **I've seen what works and what doesn't.** For everything else, we can lean on a network of trusted experts and founders.

+I'm not a researcher stuck on shiny models.
+Instead, I'll guide you towards practical solutions.

+- Create simple baselines
+- Focus on simple systems
+- Prioritize business outcomes

 ## Some of my clients